supaldubey/storm/README.md

 A small and FAST Java ORM solution for Android SQLite database.
 Currently being used across projects from Enterprise to Open Source

 Storm was created with intention to be easy to use ORM solution for Android platform.
-While working for a corporate client we realized that the available tools either expect too much to be done manually, or are super-complicated or just want entities to extend their own.
+While working for a corporate client we realised that the available tools either expect too much to be done manually, or are super-complicated or just want entities to extend their own.

-The target was to have something which is easy to use, super-fast, convineant and does not asks you to write all queries, updates, creates or even to extend their models.
+The target was to have something which is easy to use, super-fast,convenient and does not asks you to write all queries, updates, creates or even to extend their models.

 ### Cubestack Apps using Storm
  * [Coins - Shared & personal Expense Manager with Offline and Sync Capabilities] (https://play.google.com/store/apps/details?id=in.cubestack.coins)